TheShubhendra/yourname/README.md

 # YourName
-you can remove the boring interface of your termux and display your stylish name is ASCII.
+By the use of this script you can remove the boring interface of your termux and display your stylish name is ASCII.
 # Installation

 git clone https://github.com/TheShubhendra/YourName.git

 cd YourName

-chmod +x *
+chmod +x run.sh

-bash install.sh
+bash run.sh

 # How to use

-python YourName.py
+bash run.sh

 enter your first name